Filed under: Bundt Cakes

 Marbled Sour Cream Pound Cake

-This striking marble sour cream pound cake bundt has both chocolate and vanilla pound cake batter layered together to make a two-toned, perfectly moist and old fashioned pound cake.
+A marble bundt cake has both chocolate and vanilla pound cake batter layered together to make a two-toned, perfectly moist and classic sour cream pound cake.

 Jump to recipe

-I love this cake!
-I love it so much that days after I took all these photos, I went back and made it again – simply because we didn’t get enough of the first and wanted more.
+I love this pound cake so much that days after I took all these photos, I went back and made it again – marbled and everything, simply because we didn’t get enough of the first and wanted more.
 Many of you loved my blood orange pound cake and this recipe uses the same base so I know you’ll love it too.
-Plus, chocolate pound cake!
-Let’s talk about how to make this old fashioned marble pound cake recipe.
+Plus, it’s half chocolate pound cake!

 To get a moist pound cake you need to use the good fats, hence sour cream pound cake.
 Butter is a given, but adding sour cream will make for a richer, super moist and tender cake.
 In my experience, a sour cream pound cake is far and wide better than one made with milk or even heavy cream because it leads to a moist, melt-in-your-mouth bite.